-This read/write bit, when set, allows the MODF flag to be set.
-If the MODF flag is set, clearing MODFEN does not clear the MODF flag.
-If the SPI is enabled as a master and the MODFEN bit is 0, then the $\overline{SS}$ pin is available as a general-purpose I/O.
+This read/write bit, when set to 1, allows the MODF flag to be set.
+If the MODF flag is set, clearing the MODFEN does not clear the MODF flag.
+If the SPI is enabled as a master and the MODFEN bit is low, then the SS pin is available as a general-purpose I/O.

-If the MODFEN bit is 1, then the $\overline{SS}$ is not available as a general-purpose I/O. When the SPI is enabled as a slave, the $\overline{SS}$ pin is not available as a general-purpose I/O regardless of the value of MODFEN.
-See 16.11.4 SS (Slave Select).
+If the MODFEN bit is set, then this pin is not available as a general-purpose I/O. When the SPI is enabled as a slave, the $\overline{SS}$ pin is not available as a general-purpose I/O regardless of the value of MODFEN.
+See 16.12.4 SS (Slave Select).

-If the MODFEN bit is 0, the level of the $\overline{SS}$ pin does not affect the operation of an enabled SPI configured as a master.
+If the MODFEN bit is low, the level of the $\overline{SS}$ pin does not affect the operation of an enabled SPI configured as a master.
 For an enabled SPI configured as a slave, having MODFEN low only prevents the MODF flag from being set.
 It does not affect any other part of SPI operation.
-See 16.6.2 Mode Fault Error.
+See 16.7.2 Mode Fault Error.